-Now that the snow and ice (if you get that where you live) has melted and the debris is gone, do you find your grass a little…ugly?
+Now that the snow and ice (if you get that where you live) have melted and the debris is gone, do you find the grass a little…sparse/dull?
 Dry spots, bald spots, thin spots, etc.?
 There are lawn solutions for that!

 There are two types of seeding that you should consider: overseeding and spot seeding.
 Overseeding is for larger areas of a lawn where the turf is thin, but not completely bare.
 Spot seeding is best on the few bare or damaged areas of your lawn.

 Once you’ve evaluated what your lawn needs, be sure to cut your lawn short, rake it, and remove any further debris.
 Then, simply spread the seed according to the label directions and feed and water as per usual!